lunarfyre7/Celenei/README.md

 **This readme is under construction.
 Solaneae is currently in an alpha state!**

 # Building
-Use the eclipse arduino plugin (v2.3 only), follow the setup instructions, and finally clone the project into your workspace.
+Currently this project is using the Arduino eclipse v3 plugin.
+YOu may wish to check the paths in the C++ include settings after cloning the project.
 *only tested on an Arduino UNO*

 # License